larainema/tempest-testing/README.rst

 The reason why the test is the simplest is every cloud should contain one flavor at least and the test just checks the existence.
-We don't need to specify any other items on the above minimum configuration.
+We don't need to specify any other items on the above minimum configuration to operate the test.